25 of the Most Famous Ancient Greek Statues and Sculptures

 After agreeing to sell the statue to the French, Georgos became impatient when payment was not forthcoming and sold it to Nicholas Mourousi, a translator in Istanbul, a case of first come, first served.

-When first, laid bare, it was thought the Venus di Milo was made by the Great Athenian sculptor, Praxiteles, but on the discovery of an inscription on the plinth, it turns out, this amazing work was done by a strolling minstrel and artist, Alexandros of Antioch, who worked for commission.
+When first discovered it was thought the Venus di Milo was made by the Great Athenian sculptor Praxiteles, however, after the discovery of an inscription on the plinth, it turns out this amazing work was done by a strolling minstrel and artist, Alexandros of Antioch, who worked for commission.

 The statue is believed to be Aphrodite (Venus), goddess of love and beauty.